-[For the Public Improvement Bonds: The Bonds that mature on or before July 1, 2030 are not subject to redemption at the option of the County prior to their respective maturities.
-The Bonds maturing on and after July 1, 2031 shall be subject to redemption prior to their respective maturities, at the option of the County, in whole or in part on any date on or after July 1, 2030, in such order as shall be determined by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest on the principal amount being redeemed to the date fixed for redemption, without premium or penalty.]
+The Bonds that mature on or before July 1, 2031 are not subject to redemption at the option of the County prior to their respective maturities.
+The Bonds that mature on and after July 1, 2032 are subject to redemption at the option of the County, in whole or in part, on any date on or after July 1, 2031, in any order directed by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest on the principal amount being redeemed to the date fixed for redemption, without premium or penalty.